otavio-paz/otavio-paz.github.io/_projects/3_project.md

 - **Fall 2024**: Shifted focus to deep reinforcement learning for obstacle avoidance, primarily based on Tomas van Rietbergen's work
 - **Spring 2025**: Acquired TurtleBot 4, considering continuing work on DRL and sensor fusion

 Our work has two key objectives: **obstacle avoidance** and **dynamic target following**.
-By integrating DRL with robust frameworks like PyTorch, we aim to improve the robot’s decision-making in real-time scenarios.
+By integrating DRL with PyTorch, we aim to improve the robot’s decision-making in real-time scenarios.

 ## Navigation